Contents of this Article

 The only time you would expect to have a virtual machine with the MAC address set to zero is, if you have imported the virtual machine and specified that you are copying (and not moving) the virtual machine.
 This is not my case, I am creating a new VM.

-So, what is wrong on that particular node?
+So, what is wrong with that particular node?

 The basic troubleshooting is as follows: